 - Swelling in the eyes, hands or feet

 - Persistent itching

 - High blood pressure (hypertension)

 There are many causes of chronic kidney disease, including diabetes and high blood pressure.
 You may be more likely to develop kidney disease if a family member has it.
 Or, it can result from an abnormality you were born with.
-There appears to be a higher risk of kidney disease among African Americans, Hispanic Americans, Asians and Pacific Islanders or American Indians.
+There appears to be a higher risk of kidney disease among African Americans, Hispanic Americans, Asian Americans and Pacific Islanders or American Indians.

 Tests to detect early kidney disease include:

 - Albumin to Creatinine Ratio (ACR), which looks for an excess protein in your urine that may show that your kidneys are not filtering properly due to disease.

 - Glomerular filtration rate (GFR), which studies several factors to determine how much kidney function you have.